 For the Dough

-- Combine all of the ingredients for the filling and set aside
+- Combine all of the ingredients for the filling in a large bowl and set aside

 - Heat water until it is hot but not boiling.

-When all of the ingredients are combined, begin to kneed the dough.
+- When all of the ingredients are combined, begin to knead the dough.
 The dough should be dry enough not to stick to your fingers.
 Continue to add small amounts of flour until a smooth ball is formed.
 The dough should be very stiff, similar to pie crust.

-Cover the dough and all it to sit for 15 minutes in a warm dry place.
+- Cover the dough and allow it to sit for 15 minutes in a warm dry place.

-Knead for an additional 6 minutes, then set aside.
+- Knead for an additional 6 minutes, cover with plastic wrap and set aside.

 - Cut the dough into 2 equal parts.

-- Roll the dough out on a clean floured surface.
+- Roll the dough out on a clean floured surface using a rolling pin.

-Cut the dough into 3" rounds, using a form such as a cookie cutter or even a drinking glass.
+- Cut the dough into 3" (7.6 cm) rounds, using a form such as a cookie cutter or even a drinking glass.

 - Roll out each round until it is about 5 inches in diameter.

-Place 1 1/2 tablespoons (15 g) of the ground meat filling in the center of the dough round.
+- Place 1 1/2 tablespoons (15 g) of the ground meat filling in the center of the dough round.

 - Pinch the top tightly to ensure no filling can escape.

 - Carefully remove the dumplings with a slotted spoon and place the dumplings on a serving platter.

-- Sprinkle with finely ground pepper (optional) and serve immediately.
+- Sprinkle with finely ground black pepper (optional) and serve immediately.